-Home to caracals, owls, foxes, and vipers; cultivation ground for honey; as well as a destination for explorers and adventurers… Get to know more about the UAE’s natural hidden gems of mountains and wadis.
+Home to caracals, owls, foxes, and vipers; cultivation ground for honey; as well as a destination for explorers and adventurers… Get to know more about the mountains and wadis in the UAE, the region’s natural hidden gems.

 Within the mountain range of the UAE, a secret world of brooks, caves, rock pools and creatures come awake at night.